splunk/observability-workshop/content/en/resources/local-hosting/multipass.md

 ]
 ```

-Once the instance has been successfully created (this can take several minutes), shell into it using the `name` output above e.g.
+Once the instance has been successfully created (this can take several minutes), shell into it using the `name` from the output above e.g.

 ```bash
 multipass shell cynu